🔼The name Zereth-shahar: Summary

 Noun יצהר (yishar) refers to fresh olive oil; the unprocessed product of the olive tree (the concepts of ripeness and highness correlate in Biblical thought).
 The denominative verb צהר (sahar) means to press oil (to process the high/ripe things).

 Others note that the name Zereth is identical to the word צרת (zeret), meaning distress:

-NOBSE Study Bible Name List takes the first part from צהר and interprets that root with being bright.
+NOBSE Study Bible Name List translates שחר (shahar) with dawn and takes the first part from צהר (sahar) and interprets that root with being bright.
 Hence NOBSE translates our name with The Splendor Of Dawn.
 At first glance this seems a pretty consistent phrase but it's highly unlikely that anyone who would want to captivate the brilliance of a sunrise would choose these words.
-It seems more likely that a Hebrew audience would interpret this name as Distress Of Darkness or even (The God) Shahar Binds.
+It seems more likely that a Hebrew audience would interpret this name as Distress At A Solar Eclipse.

 Neither Jones' Dictionary of Old Testament Proper Names nor BDB Theological Dictionary offer an interpretation of this name.